-Members: President, Vice President for Academic Affairs and Dean of the College, Executive Vice President for Finance and Management, Vice President for College Advancement, Vice President for Enrollment Management, Vice President for Student Life and Dean of Students, Director of Athletics, Executive Director of Communications and Marketing and Executive Assistant to the President.
+Members: President, Vice President for Academic Affairs and Dean of the College, Senior Vice President for Finance and Management, Vice President for College Advancement, Vice President for Enrollment Management, Vice President for Student Life and Dean of Students, Director of Athletics, Executive Director of Communications and Marketing and Executive Assistant to the President.

 Incident Command Team: This group is responsible for responding to and assessing the situation.
 Primary responsibilities include the logistical management of the situation and providing necessary information to the Cabinet.
-Some Frontline Staff may be called to serve on this group depending on the specific situation (i.e. Director of Human Resources, Campus Pastor, Campus Counselor, etc.).
+Some frontline staff may be called to serve on this group depending on the specific situation (i.e. Director of Human Resources, Campus Pastor, Campus Counselor, etc.).

-Members: Vice President for Student Life and Dean of Students, Director of Public Safety/Chief of Police, Director of Facilities, Executive Director of Communications and Marketing, Director of Health Services, and Associate Dean of Students/Director of Residence Life.
+Members: Vice President for Student Life and Dean of Students, Director of Public Safety/Chief of Police, Director of Facilities, Executive Director of Communications and Marketing, Director of Residence Life.